Sicily and Sardinia 2026 is simply an unmissable itinerary.

 Then we’re off to a well-earned lunch at the boldly contemporary Pietradolce winery, along with a tour of its cellars and remarkable art installations.

-Gardens: Wildflowers of Mt Etna & Villa Giulia
+Gardens: Wildflowers of Mt Etna

 Meals included: Lunch at Pietradolce winery

-Accommodation: Hotel Mercure Siracusa
+Accommodation: Grand Hotel Ortigia

-DAY 5 | Friday 10th May
+DAY 5 | Wednesday 29th April

-Our day starts with a visit to the remarkable Villa San Giuliano, whose plantings perfectly match the muscularity of the old villa itself.
+We then head to the remarkable Villa San Giuliano, whose plantings perfectly match the muscularity of the old villa itself.
 The garden is largely the creation of the previous Marquis, in collaboration with the English head gardener Rachel Lamb, who together mastered the art of strong, repetitive use of bold, exotic plants.

 Gardens: Villa San Giuliano

-Meals: Lunch at Villa San Giuliano
+Villa San Giuliano

-DAY 7 | Sunday 12th May
+DAY 7 | Friday 1st May

-DAY 8 | Monday 13th May
+DAY 8 | Saturday 2nd May

 Garden: Ros’e Mari Farm and Greenhouse